Kong/kongponents/docs/components/multiselect.md

 - a certain item is `disabled`

 :::tip TIP
-If an item is specified with `selected: true` and `disabled: true`, then the item will be selected, disabled in the dropdown list, and the dismiss button will be removed, meaning a user cannot remove the selected item. `disabledTooltipText` can be used to specify the description for this item.
+If an item is specified with `selected: true` and `disabled: true`, then the item will be selected, disabled in the dropdown list, and the dismiss button will be removed, meaning a user cannot remove the selected item.
 :::

 <ClientOnly>